 Great VMSCo’s are often referred to as having ‘sticky’ products.
 Sticky in the sense that customers don’t want to (or can’t) stop using the product and hence keep paying recurring fees to the vendor.
 Sticky products keep customer attrition low and recurring revenue streams high, which ultimately leads to greater business value.
+They also enable VMSCo's to more easily increase prices.
 So what makes a VMSCo product sticky?
 How sticky can software really be?
 How can VMSCo’s make their products stickier?

 Let’s start with how the customer obtained the software from the vendor.
 While long sales cycles may be a pain for the vendor initially, they can actually be beneficial when it comes to protecting recurring revenue.
 For example, formal Request For Proposal (RFP) processes can take many months or even years before a vendor is selected.
 The time and effort put forth by the customer are, at least in part, an indication of the commitment that customer is making to their choice of software.
 After such a process, the incumbent VMSCo can usually be assured that the customer will not take switching software vendors lightly, as it would mean they would have to spend additional time and money to redo the entire procurement process.